Joan Havelange, Cozy Mystery Writer

 A Few Lines from the book “Wayward Shot.”

 Mabel has shanked her golf ball.
 It lands over a stone fence in a nearby cemetery.
-Mabel and her best friend Violet go into the graveyard to find the lost ball.
+Mabel and her best friend Violet enter the graveyard to find the lost ball.

 “Oh my God I’ve killed him,” Mabel Shrieked.